top of page

 Safety is very important to this initiative.

-To ensure that bikes are in top condition, Southampton based "Hub Cycle Works" www.hubcycleworks.co.uk will be at Bishop's Waltham Junior School on May 22nd from 2:30 p.m. to 4:30 p.m. offering free bike checks.
-Families can also test ride a cargo bike to see if it suits their needs.
+To ensure that bikes are in top condition, Southampton based "Hub Cycle Works" www.hubcycleworks.co.uk was at Bishop's Waltham Junior School on May 22nd from 2:30 p.m. to 4:30 p.m. offering free bike checks.
+Families were also able to test ride a cargo bike to see if it suited their needs.
+If thie bike bus proves successful, we will be offering a similar free bike check again - keep an eye on this page for more details.

 How do we find out more about joining the Bike Bus?